Exhibitions provide a unique opportunity to display your product or service to large numbers of potential customers.

 Make arrangements to follow up

-- Try to agree a next step before a visitor leaves your stand.
+- Try to agree next steps before a visitor leaves your stand.

-- Make sure you record the name, job title and area of interest of each prospect.
+- Make sure you capture the name, job title, contact details and area of interest of each prospect.

 - Record any information you need for follow-up.
 Who should you contact, when and how?